-When Pantone, announced its spring 2015 colors, I sat up took note.
-When the color, Marsala, was one of the top choices, I was puzzled.
+When Pantone announced its spring 2015 colors, I took note.
+When the color Marsala was one of the top choices, I was puzzled.
 I typically associate this color with autumn; the changing leaves and the chill in the air seem to signal a need for warmth and comfort, and that is where the color of wine comes into play.
 However, as the red family is one of my favorites, I nudged myself to embrace this wine color for spring.
 I had to look no further than to this beautiful dress by one of my favorite French labels, “Sandro.”

 Marsala is apparently trending this spring, and although I have not seen much of it on the racks, I am satisfied with this purchase which will take me through the summer and into the fall.